valentinavallalta/cs124-lab2/design/design.md

 because we found it simpler to use and easier to implement.
 We were also originally going to have all the sort options shown in the drop-down menu at one time, but we decided against this because we felt it would be confusing and the user would not be able to clearly tell that the list was being sorted by.
-Thus, we ended on the idea of having a drop down within our drop down.
+Thus, we ended on the idea of having a drop-down within our drop-down.
+When implementing multiple lists, there was a different design that we were first considering.
+This design was more like a tab design, like you would find on a browser.
+For this design, we weren't sure if it was best to include each list title in the tab and in the list or just in the tab, and we couldnt agree on one decision.
+We also thought it would be more complicated to code, without adding significant simplicity to the design.
+We also were unsure how to maek this design compatible with different screen sizes in an effective way.
+Because of these reasons, we decided to go with the homepage design.
+We also considered different ways of displaying our lists in the homepage.
+We considered having no separation, separating them with boxes and separating them with lines.
+We landed on separating them with lines to be consistent with our individual list design.

 #### Images: